ryan-self/exec-plan/README.md

 Events
 ======

+- **'complete'**
-- **'complete'** - fires when an entire execution plan's set of commands successfully execute.
+    - Fires when an entire execution plan's set of commands successfully execute.
     - The following parameters will be given to the provided callback:
         - **stdout** *String* - the stdout of the final command that successfully executed.
     - Example usage: